1. Student Registration

 1.19 Any course taught on a shortened format or between regularly scheduled terms will have add/drop, Q-grade and withdrawal dates proportionally the same as if the course were offered in a regular term.
 These dates will be determined by the registrar’s office.

-1.20 A “W” may be approved by the Dean of the College or his or her designee if a student is allowed to drop a course anytime during the semester due to unusual or extenuating circumstances.
+1.20 A “W” may be approved by the Dean of the College or their designee if a student is allowed to drop a course anytime during the semester due to unusual or extenuating circumstances.
 These circumstances include:

 -